It was a few weeks ago back in August when the water, gradually then suddenly, came spurting through the brick wall in Bob Mason’s backyard.

 Santos, a licensed civil and structural engineer, is accused of the junior high Goofus-level alteration of a check made out to “DBI” to read “RoDBIgo Santos.”

-When confronted by an FBI agent with these allegations in March, Santos produced invoices indicating that clients received a credit for the funds the feds, via a grand jury subpoena, discovered in Santos’ own bank account.
+When confronted by an FBI agent with these allegations in March, Santos produced invoices indicating that clients received a credit for the funds that the feds, via a grand jury subpoena, discovered in Santos’ own bank account.

 The FBI alleges that these invoices were, themselves, forged.